 Security-first development approach

-Whenever we release a new feature, we go through the security aspects of that feature, to ensure compliance and avoid any potential security vulnerabilities.
+Whenever we release a new feature, we review its security aspects to ensure compliance and avoid any potential security vulnerabilities.

 Single Sign-On

-Apart from logging in using GitHub, GitLab, and Google, Spacelift offers the possibility to log in using Single Sign-On (SSO).
-This offers centralized access to resources.
+Apart from logging in using GitHub, GitLab, and Google, Spacelift offers the possibility of logging in using single sign-on (SSO), which offers centralized access to resources.
 To accommodate this use case, you can use either SAML 2.0 or OIDC.

 SSO is useful from many points of view:

-• Improved security → Offers better oversight and control of user access, and having a single user/password combination, a stronger password policy can be enforced without burdening the users.
-You can also take advantage of session timeouts to automatically log out users after a period of inactivity, in this way, reducing the risk of unauthorized access.
+- Improved security → It offers better oversight and control of user access.
+Using a single user/password combination, a stronger password policy can be enforced without burdening the users.
+You can also take advantage of session timeouts to automatically log out users after a period of inactivity, reducing the risk of unauthorized access.

-• Decreases helpdesk costs → With SSO, there will typically be a lower number of reset requests, as users will only need to remember one user/password combination.
+- Decreases helpdesk costs → With SSO, there are typically fewer reset requests, as users will need to remember one user/password combination.

-To enable SSO on your Spacelift account, you first need to create the account by using one of the supported Identity Providers.
-The user that creates the account using this option will become the Managed IdP Administrator.
+To enable SSO on your Spacelift account, you first need to create it using one of the supported Identity Providers.
+The user who creates the account using this option will become the Managed IdP Administrator.

 If you are configuring SSO, this admin user is disabled, and the first user to successfully log in to the Spacelift account will become the SSO Admin.
 To avoid locking your account, login policies won’t be evaluated for administrator (both Managed IdP and SSO).

-Before starting the configuration per-se of SSO, it is important to create backup credentials as shown here, in order to avoid misconfigurations of SSO or to avoid not being able to log in if the SSO provider has an outage.
+Before starting the SSO configuration process, it is important to create backup credentials as shown here, in order to avoid misconfigurations of SSO or to avoid not being able to log in if the SSO provider has an outage.

 If you don’t want to use SAML 2.0, you can leverage OIDC.
-To see how you can configure SSO by leveraging OIDC you check out our guides for:
+To see how you can configure SSO by leveraging OIDC, check out our guides for:

 Private workers